it-at-m/refarch-templates/docs/document.md

 But if you have a small repository and don't need a dedicated documentation page, you can use the `README.md` file for that purpose as well.

 Nonetheless, we provide a template for your `README.md` file inside the `.github` folder.
 This file needs to be adjusted to your specific project.
 Alter the project name, description, used technologies and remove sections like "Roadmap" if you don't need them.
-Also update the project shields at the top of the file to your needs.
+Also update the project shields and links at the top of the file to your needs.
 Please check out the [shields.io documentation](https://shields.io/) for further information.

 When you solely use the `README.md` as your documentation also make sure that any links to externally hosted documentation are reachable or removed if not required.